 Comprehensive soil tests and profiling will help you prepare for the best crop choices for your new farm.
 If you are interested in organic production, it would be wise to test your soil for residues and other heavy metals that may inhibit your ability to grow organically.
 This can be expensive but worth the investment.

 Access to Water

 If you plan on buying a farm, this is by far the most important resource to consider before you buy a farm.
 Water rights law is very complex and making sure you understand your rights and usage is extremely critical.
-Know if you rights are currently valid and active.
+Know if your rights are currently valid and active.
 What are the water sources on the property?
 It is also important to know what year your rights date back to.
-Senior water rights always get the water first.
+Senior water rights always get water first.
 Do you have ponds, creeks, or wells that you are legally able to irrigate from?
 What is the drinking water source?
 If from a well, test your water for metals and other contaminants.

 A little bit of planning while you are looking for your new farm property can save big headaches in the long-run.
 If you are starting or buying a farm, Farm Grants can help you locate the funding to get your farm business going.

 Start or expand your farming business now: Farm Grants can help.

 One thought on “Things to Consider When Buying a Farm”

 I liked what you said about learning exactly what infrastructure already exists on the farm.
 Having a place for hay already in place could save you a lot of time, and you could get going on other projects towards getting the farm fully functional.
 I’ll have to keep this in mind as my husband and I look around for a nice farm to purchase.